geoffreyfloyd/hoomanlogic/README.rst

 =====

-In its current state, it is limited in the recognition of human input, and is more akin to an intuitive command-line format than actual human language input in full sentence structure, but the framework is built the future of this in mind, and as the framework becomes more 'intelligent', projects that implement this will need only minimal, if any, changes to their code.
+In its current state, it is limited in the recognition of human input, and is more akin to an intuitive command-line format than actual human language input in full sentence structure, but the framework is built with this in mind, and as the framework becomes more 'intelligent', projects that implement this will need only minimal, if any, changes to their code.